visenze/visearch-sdk-ios/README.md

 ---

-##1.
-Overview
+## 1. Overview

 ViSearch is an API that provides accurate, reliable and scalable image search.
 ViSearch API provides two services (Data API and Search API) to let the developers prepare image database and perform image searches efficiently.
 ViSearch API can be easily integrated into your web and mobile applications.
 For more details, see [ViSearch API Documentation](http://www.visenze.com/docs/overview/introduction).

 The ViSearch iOS SDK is an open source software to provide easy integration of ViSearch Search API with your iOS applications.
-It provides three search methods based on the ViSearch Search API - pre-indexed search, color search and upload search.
+It provides four search methods based on the ViSearch Solution APIs - Find Similar, You May Also Like, Search By Image and Search By Color.
 For source code and references, please visit the [Github Repository](https://github.com/visenze/visearch-sdk-ios).

->Current stable version: 1.0.10
+>Current stable version: 1.1.0

->Supported iOS version: iOS 6.x and higher
+>Supported iOS version: iOS 7.x and higher

-##2.
-Setup
+## 2. Setup

-###2.1 Run the Demo
+### 2.1 Run the Demo

 The source code of a demo application is provided together with the SDK ([demo](https://github.com/visenze/visearch-sdk-ios/tree/master/NewExample/ViSearchExample)).
 You can simply open **ViSearchExample** project in XCode and run the demo.